P1sec/QCSuper/README.md

 # QCSuper

-**QCSuper** is a tool communicating with Qualcomm-based phones and modems, allowing to **capture raw 2G/3G/4G** radio frames, among other things.
+**QCSuper** is a tool communicating with Qualcomm-based phones and modems, allowing to **capture raw 2G/3G/4G** (and for certain models 5G) radio frames, among other things.

 It will allow you to **generate PCAP** captures of it using either a rooted Android phone, an USB dongle or an existing capture in another format.

 ![Screenshot of using QCSuper along with Wireshark](docs/sample_pcaps/Wireshark%20screenshot.png?raw=true)

-After having [installed](#installation) it, you can plug your rooted phone in USB and using it is as simple as:
+After having [installed](#installation) it, you can plug your rooted phone in USB and using it, with a compatible device, is as simple as:

 ```
 ./qcsuper.py --adb --wireshark-live